dhidas/GitPitchTest/oscars.bl/PITCHME.md

 ### Calculate Single and Multi-Particle spectra
 - Zoom in on a harmonic, calculate the single and multi-particle spectra
-- Setting show=False for each so we do not see the individual plots
 ```python
 s_se = obl.spectrum(energy_range_eV=[2400, 2600], show=False)
 s_me = obl.spectrum(energy_range_eV=[2400, 2600], show=False, nparticles=500)